gquittet/myworld/ArchLinux/midnight commander/README.md

 - Alt - s or Ctrl - s: Quick search mode.
 Start typing and the selection will move to the first matching file.
 Press the shortcut again to switch to the next matching file (Use wildcards "*" and "?" for easier matching).

 ### Common action
+- Ctrl - space : Calculate the size of selected directories.
+Press this shortcut on ".." to calculate the size of all directories in the current directory.
+- Ctrl - x s or l : Create a symbolic (s) or hard link (l)
+- Ctrl - x c : Open the chmod dialog
+- Ctrl - x o : Open the chown dialog